Manasoak/Scribe/README.md

-## Scribe
+# Scribe

-Scribe is a Progressive Web App (PWA) designed to streamline note-taking and enhance productivity.
-Combining the convenience of a web app with the functionality of native apps, Scribe allows users to create, edit, and save notes effortlessly.
-With the ability to export notes as PDFs and offline accessibility, Scribe ensures your ideas are always within reach, whether you’re online or offline.
+Scribe is a Progressive Web App (PWA) designed to make note-taking simple and effective.
+Progressive Web Apps (PWAs) were created to combine the best features of native apps with the open nature of the web.
+With Scribe, you can jot down your ideas, organize your thoughts, and export your notes as PDFs.
+Comments are added throughout the code to help developers better understand the implementation and functionality.

 ---

 ## Table of Contents